 The BRRD prescribes that banks hold a minimum level of own funds and eligible liabilities in relation to total liabilities known as "MREL".
 Pursuant to Commission Delegated Regulation (EU) 2016/1450 of 23 May 2016 (the "MREL Delegated Regulation"), the level of own funds and eligible liabilities required under MREL will be set by the relevant resolution authority, in agreement with the competent authority, for each bank (and/or group) based on, among other things, the criteria set out in Article 45c(1) of the BRRD, including the systemic importance of the institution.
 Eligible liabilities may be senior or subordinated, provided that, among other requirements, they have a remaining maturity of at least one year and, if governed by a non-EU law, they must be able to be written down or converted by the resolution authority of a Member State under that law or through contractual provisions.
+With a view to complying with the requirement of BRRD that MREL-eligible liabilities should not be subject to set-off, the Cyprus Ministry of Finance prepared a draft law amending the Banking Law in order to explicitly exclude own funds and liabilities which are MREL-eligible from the application of mandatory set-off imposed by the insolvency framework in Cyprus.
+The draft law is currently at the Attorney General's Office for legal vetting before it is submitted to the Cyprus Parliament.

 Following the application of CRR II, an institution's eligible liabilities will consist of its eligible liability items (as defined in CRR II) after a number of mandatory deductions.
 In order to be considered as eligible liabilities, instruments must meet the requirements set out in Article 72b of the CRR, which includes a requirement for those instruments to rank below liabilities excluded under Article 72a(2) of the CRR.
 The new class of "non-preferred" senior debt created following the implementation of the Insolvency Hierarchy Directive (such as Senior Non-Preferred Notes issued by the Bank) is expected to facilitate compliance with such MREL requirements.
 CRR II also provides some exemptions which could allow outstanding senior debt instruments to be used to comply with MREL.
-However, there is uncertainty insofar as such eligibility is concerned and how the regulations and exemptions provided for in the EU Banking Reform Package are to be interpreted and applied.
+However, there is uncertainty insofar as such eligibility is concerned and how the regulations and exemptions provided for in the 2016 Banking Reform Package are to be interpreted and applied.